 This article provides an overview of Michael Jackson’s cause of death, including information on the police investigation, autopsy report, and more.

-What happened on the night he died?
+What happened on the night Michael Jackson died?

 During that time, the singer/performer was under the care of Dr. Conrad Murray.
 The doctor, a cardiologist, acquired and administered the drugs each night to help Jackson get an appropriate amount of rest.
 That night, Dr. Murray administered the drugs and was the last person to see him alive.
 Then, at around midnight, the doctor determined that Jackson wasn’t breathing.
 He attempted to revive him by performing CPR and calling paramedics.

-Michael Jackson’s cause of death
+Michael Jackson’s cause of death: The Autopsy Report

 - First, his lips were tattooed the color pink

 - Also, his eyebrows were tattooed a dark color

 - In addition, the front of his scalp was tattooed with black

 - He suffered from vitiligo, a skin condition

 However, despite these oddities, Jackson had no illness or disease that contributed to his death.
 Doctors speculated that he would have lived an average lifespan if it weren’t for the overdose.